Pioreactor/spectrometer-reading-plugin/README.md

 ### How it works

-1. In between optical density recordings, the white-light LED on the AS7341 board turns on.
+1. In between optical density recordings, the white-light LED on the AS7341 board turns on, and all other LEDs from the Pioreactor's LED channels turn off.
 2. The light is reflected back towards the board, with some wavelengths being absorbed by the culture.
 3. All sensors for each wavelength are recorded to MQTT and the SQLite3 database (see below)
-4. The LED is turned off.
+4. The onboard LED is turned off.

 Each wavelength is sent to MQTT under the topics: